Ahmadullahah/SQL-Project/README.md

 ## Project Overview

-This project transforms the **Afghanistan Community-Based Needs Assessment (CBNA)** dataset — collected by the REACH Initiative and UNHCR — into a fully normalised relational database and analyses it using SQL.
+This project transforms the **Afghanistan Community-Based Needs Assessment (CBNA)** dataset — collected by the International Organization for Migration(IOM) into a fully normalised relational database and analyses it using SQL.
 The raw data was originally processed in Excel across six separate rounds; this project replicates and extends that analysis using pure SQL.

 ### What the data covers
 - **10,802 settlements** monitored across all 34 Afghan provinces